Looking Ahead: Towards a Comprehensive Asylum System

 UNHCR works closely with the Government of Malaysia toward establishing a national asylum framework.
 In relation to the DPP initiatives, UNHCR remains committed to supporting its implementation through technical advice, capacity sharing and cooperation, drawing on international standards and comparative practices.

-As global displacement continues to rise, cooperation among the Government of Malaysia, United Nations agencies, civil society and international partners remain essential ensure protection for those fleeing persecution and conflict, while advancing practical and sustainable solutions.
+As global displacement continues to rise, cooperation among the Government of Malaysia, United Nations agencies, civil society and international partners remain essential to ensure protection for those fleeing persecution and conflict, while advancing practical and sustainable solutions.

 UNHCR helps to save lives and build better futures for the millions of people forced to flee their homes.